Gas Pedal

-"Gas Pedal" is a song by American rapper Sage the Gemini with additional vocals from fellow Bay Area rapper Iamsu!.
-It was produced by Dominic Wynn Woods and written by Woods and Sudan Williams.
-It was released on March 21, 2013 as the second single from his debut studio album Remember Me.
-"Gas Pedal" peaked at number 29 on the Billboard Hot 100, making this the first top 40 hit for both artists, and making it one of the best known songs in the hyphy genre.
-It also reached the top ten on the Hot R&B/Hip-Hop Songs and Hot Rap Songs charts at numbers 6 and 4, respectively.
+"Gas Pedal" is a song by American rapper Sage the Gemini, featuring guest vocals from fellow Bay Area rapper Iamsu!.
+It was released by Republic Records on March 21, 2013 as the second single from the former's debut studio album, Remember Me.
+It was produced by Sage the Gemini, while both performers co-wrote the song.

+"Gas Pedal" peaked at number 29 on the Billboard Hot 100, making this the first top 40 hit for both artists.
+It also reached the top ten on the Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, at numbers six and four, respectively.
 An official remix for the song was released featuring Canadian singer Justin Bieber.

 Music video

 Directed by SUJ, the video is set in a barely lit mansion where Sage and Iamsu! are dressed in tuxedos surrounded by various women with blank expressions on their face.
 A woman wearing a red veil wrapped around her face catches Sage's attention and asks for her to be brought over.
 When the woman is brought over to Sage, she stands still only to dance a little before returning to being still again.
 The video premiered on the artist's YouTube page on March 21, 2013.